 "What you want for your fire water supply is reliability," Hardingham said.
 "That is the one thing we did not have.
 We had to constantly shut down for three and four hours at a time.
 There we would be fighting the fire and suddenly the water would be turned off."

-The Environmental Agency, the U.K.'s version of the Environmental Protection Agency, was a high profile participant during the entire event, Hardingham said.
+The Environmental Agency, the U.K.'s version of the Environmental Protection Agency, became a high profile participant during the event, Hardingham said.

 Worse, some of the foam used — whether AFFF or fluoroprotein — was of questionable quality, Hardingham said.
 The chemical contents of the concentrate may have settled over time, leaving the firefighters with little more than water to work with.

 "When you sprayed some of this foam on the fire, it just sizzled," Hardingham said.
 "It wouldn't put the fire out."

 Tank fires were not the only problem on the rise.
 Small-to-large pressure fires raging throughout the damaged tank farm had gone largely unchecked.
 Pressure fires do not respond well to water or foam, Hardingham said.
 It takes dry chemical and the specialized equipment to extinguish pressurized that has ignited.
 None of that was immediately available.

 Two and a half hours after the first foam attack was interrupted, water to the scene was reestablished and firefighters prepared for a second try.
 Tanks that had been extinguished had since reignited.

 "Remember what I said earlier about the questionable foam," Hardingham said."We got a very questionable tanker load of foam.
 We off-loaded it into a 4,000-gallon foam pod and from there we were proportioning it out to about 6,000 gpm with a Williams F&HC proportioning unit."